TrafficSenseMSD/core/misc/RISKS.md

 of the system and tools, we will fail to deliver as we start development.
 Nodding and saying we will add something to our scope without real understanding of the scale of the task is dangerous.

+We can be confident that we are capable people however if we can ramp up our skills on as much as possible, we will encounter roadblocks with the tools, files, and systems before they are on the critical path the development.

 Table of Contents
 =================